 The hotel can organise birthday parties for little ones, with a cake, snacks and decorations.

-Very much so; there’s an apiary in the hotel grounds, and olive and fruit groves all around for use in the kitchen and products sold in the shop.
+There’s an apiary in the hotel grounds, and olive and fruit groves all around for use in the kitchen and products sold in the shop.
 Ingredients not plucked from the hotel grounds are supplied by carefully vetted local farms, fisheries and butchers.
 The hotel has its own fleet of electric bikes and a bank of solar panels.